 - Community Tour

 Small, imaginative productions would be created by the CityStage Team to bring Charleston Stage programming directly into underserved communities and schools.

-In October of 2021, Junie B. Jones Is Not A Crook will be our first show that we bring into the community.
-It will make stops at four Charleston area schools and one library including: Angel Oak Elementary, Sanders Clyde Elementary, Mary Ford Early Learning and Family Center, Chicora Elementary and Hollywood St. Paul's Library.
+In October of 2021, Junie B. Jones Is Not A Crook was our first show that we brought into the community.
+It made stops at four Charleston area schools and one library including: Angel Oak Elementary, Sanders-Clyde Elementary, Mary Ford Early Learning and Family Center, Chicora Elementary School and St. Paul's Hollywood Library.

 - Community Engagement

 To work with area houses of worship, schools, and community groups to develop enriching partnerships, classes and performance opportunities.

 Designed to provide tickets to performances at modest prices that can be used to expand audiences with a particular emphasis on underserved audiences.

 Working with Engaging Creative Minds on our in school workshops we will continue to expand that programming and add workshops at additional schools.

 - High School Partnerships

 Members of the CityStage Team will work with high school drama productions each season to provide support for their classes and productions and serve as a recruiting tool for Charleston Stage’s free TheatreWings High School Apprentice program.